rominator1983/completeModInstallationManual/README.md

     # Try different (higher) values if this does not work.
     ["api.alsa.headaroom"] = 128
     ["api.alsa.period-size"] = 128
+    # This was not needed for me but might be for you
     ["api.alsa.disable-mmap"] = false

 # Start Mod for the first time